mr-ansar/ansar-quick/README.md

 listen-at-address.py --- connect-to-address.py

+Clearest possible code that manages to exchange some messages across a network transport.

+publish-a-service.py --- subscribe-to-service.py

-Clearest possible code that also manages to exchange some messages.
+Clearest possible code that manages to exchange some messages across a network transport, and with zero network configuration.

 greetings.py